deptagency/algomart/docs/deploy/01-gcp-project-setup/README.md

-# Configuring a new GCP project
+# Configuring a New GCP Project

 This section will detail the creation and configuration of a new GCP project to houes all of the Terraform-managed resources